 Manage opioid cravings with naltrexone

-Daily naltrexone or monthly Vivitrol injections can help you manage cravings for pain pills or heroin.
+Daily naltrexone can help you manage cravings for pain pills or heroin.

 Naltrexone is an opioid antagonist.
 It binds to and blocks opioid receptors, which can reduce cravings for opioids like heroin or pain pills.
 It reduces the euphoric effects of opioid medications like heroin, methadone, and oxycodone.

 Since naltrexone binds to the opioid receptors in your brain, taking it too early can cause precipitated withdrawal and make you feel sick.
 It’s recommended that you are abstinent from all opioids, including Suboxone, for 7-10 days before beginning naltrexone treatment.